decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Data authenticity refers to the inability of anyone other that the Signer being able to generate BBS signatures that are valid under the Signer's public key (this property is often refered to as unforgeability, or in the case of BBS Signatures, strong unforgeability, e.g., by [@TZ23]).
 It also means that no one should be able to generate valid BBS proofs disclosing sets of messages, without first optaining a valid BBS signature on those messages (in academic works, this is refered to as the BBS proof being a proof-of-knowledge of a BBS signature [@CDL16] [@TZ23]).

-Data confidenciality means that no one (not even the Signer) should be able to use a BBS proof to extract information about the messages the Prover decided not to disclose during the proof generation process, or the signature that was used to generate that proof (something that is refered to as the zero-knowledge proeprty of the BBS proof [@BBDT16] [@CDL16] [@TZ23]).
+Data confidenciality means that no one (not even the Signer) should be able to use a BBS proof to extract information about the messages the Prover decided not to disclose during the proof generation process, or the signature that was used to generate that proof (something that is refered to as the zero-knowledge property of the BBS proof [@BBDT16] [@CDL16] [@TZ23]).

 On the presence of a Cryptographically Relevant Quantum Computer (CRQC), meaning a computer that will be able to break the discrete logarithm problem in the groups used by BBS Signatures (see [@I-D.ietf-pquip-pqc-engineers]), the data authenticity property will not hold.
 Specifically, an adversary could use a CRQC to reveal the Signer's secret key from their public key, hence giving them the ability to generate BBS signatures on behalf of that Signer, for messages of their choosing, as well as BBS proofs using those signatures.